usnistgov/OpenSeadragonScalebar/README.md

 });
 `````

-To change the Unit system from the defualt of Metric to Imperial, you must reference the `sizeAndTextRenderer` function in the library directly:
+To change the unit system from the default of Metric to Imperial, you must reference the `sizeAndTextRenderer` function in the library directly:

 `````javascript
 viewer.scalebar({